 As a result, in the coming years, we can expect hospital administrations and the healthcare industry in general to become more proactive when it comes to securing their medical equipment.
 This in turn means top-notch network architectural services will have to become a norm rather than an oddity.

 Medical expenditure is on a rise.
 As the amount of money being spent to take care of one's health rises, consumers will start looking at options including trained professionals who could manage their health spending similar to their retirement plans.

-As behavioral healthcare starts costing the healthcare industry more than $440 billion annually, 2016 is supposed to be the year when doctors and physicians sit up to take notice, and address the many issues affecting patients - many of whom don't even know that they have a mental / behavioral illness.
+As behavioral healthcare starts costing the healthcare industry more than $440 billion annually, 2018 was supposed to be the year when doctors and physicians sat up to take notice, and address the many issues affecting patients - many of whom don't even know that they have a mental / behavioral illness.

 Some of these methods would include -

 - Building bedless hospitals

 Biosimilars - Biological Drugs Will Arrive on the Scene